Applied structural geology

 For underground storage and sequestration

 Providing geometrically valid and geologically sound models for characterization of the subsurface.
 Minimising interpretation uncertainty, connecting data using structural geological principles.
-Creating maps, sections and 3D models of key horizons and fault zones, quantifying volumes.
-Undertaking field studies to test and ground-truth interpretation scenarios.
+Creating maps, cross-sections and 3D models of key horizons and fault zones, characterizing fractured volumes.
+Undertaking field studies to test and ground-truth interpretations.

 • 3D Model with mesh